Resonance Disorders

 Surgical management for hyponasality involves procedures to correct anatomical sources of obstruction.
 Procedures include

-• surgical removal of tissue or bone of the nasal passage to treat choanal atresia; and
+• surgical removal of the tissue or bone of the nasal passage to treat choanal atresia, and

 • surgical reconstruction to enlarge stenotic nares.